 - Any other reasonable duties.

 - May be required to work evenings and weekends, as business demands.

-- Attend all training and development, as required.
+- Attend all training and CPD, as required.

 Recruiting to this post

-In order to be considered for interview, candidates must be able to evidence each of the essential criteria required for the role in the person specification below (including those listed in the section ‘Realising Your Potential Approach’).
+In order to be considered for interview, candidates must evidence each of the essential criteria required for the role in the person specification below (including those listed in the section ‘Realising Your Potential Approach’).